 Every Site Manager has the primary responsibility to check that all our contractors and subcontractors with their employees working on our construction sites/projects use only individuals with the right to work in the UK.

-The right to perform an audit to make sure that Sipral contractors and subcontractors follow the same illegal working prevention procedures as described in this policy (steps 1 to 3: Obtain - Check - Copy) have:
+The right to perform an audit to make sure that Sipral contractors and subcontractors follow the same illegal working prevention procedures as described in this policy have:

-- HR Director.
+- HR Director,

 - QHSE Manager,

 - Operations Manager.

 4 Procedure